fool1280/CSCE451-C3/README.md

 This dataset can be used to test and train the model.

+## Create your own .env file
+Set VIRUSTOTAL_API_KEY to be your API key from [VirusTotal](https://docs.virustotal.com/reference/overview)

 ## Training the Model on Your Own Dataset

 1. **Create Folder Structure**: